catdogmat/python-zenlog/README.md

-Zenlog is a Python logging tool for lazy people, meant for quick use of prettified log messages.
+Zenlog Updated is a Python logging tool for lazy people, meant for quick use of prettified log messages.

 Usage